LearningToBurn/LearningToBurn.github.io/_lessons/Plan/Burn Plan.md

     Complete a Burn Plan for your planned burn.

 ### Learning Outcome
-Knowing your responsibilities and liabilities before conducting a prescribed burn
+Knowing your responsibilities and liabilities before conducting a prescribed burn.